Discover the definition, , and of tire tread wear, along with tips for measuring and maintaining your tires for optimal performance.

 There are several potential causes of cupping, including:

-- Improper tire alignment: If your tires are not properly aligned, it can cause uneven wear on the tread, leading to cupping.
+- Improper tire alignment: If your tires are not properly aligned, it can cause uneven on the tread, leading to cupping.

 - Worn suspension components: Worn out shocks or struts can contribute to cupping by allowing the tire to bounce excessively while driving.